 Liberty Fund has published over 400 titles for scholars, students, and general readers since its first publication, Education in a Free Society, appeared in 1973.
 Most titles explore some aspect of the interrelationship of liberty and responsibility in individual life, society, and governance.
 Our print and ebooks are edited and translated by world-renowned scholars who bring to the task the expertise these works deserve.
 Introductions and forewords provide noninterpretive context, annotations, bibliographies, and other supplementary apparatus that further support the text.
 Printed books are designed and manufactured according to the highest standards of book production—all Liberty Fund books, both hardcover and paperback, are printed on acid-free paper and are bound with sewn signatures, making them invaluable, lasting additions to any library.

 Each year, Liberty Fund conducts over 150 conferences throughout the United States, Canada, Latin America, and Europe.

-Liberty Fund’s 4 educational web properties (OLL, Econlib, Law & Liberty, and Liberty Review) offer online libraries, blogs, podcasts, forums, discussions and more to encourage discussion of ideas pertaining to liberty.
+Liberty Fund’s four educational web properties (OLL, Econlib, Law & Liberty, and Liberty Review) offer online libraries, blogs, podcasts, forums, discussions, and more to encourage a dialogue of ideas pertaining to liberty.